 Make sure your child wears a personal flotation device approved by the U.S. Coast Guard when boating.

-Do not allow your child to swim around boats and/or in areas where people are water-skiing.
+Don't allow your child to swim around boats or in areas where people are water-skiing.

 Avoid letting your child play with blow-up water toys in water that is above the waist.

 Although older children are more likely to know how to swim, they are at risk for drowning.
-Reasons include overestimation of their skills, unawareness of water currents or water depth, and being near water when consuming alcohol or using drugs.
-To protect your adolescent from drowning, AAP offers the following tips:
+Reasons include overestimation of their skills, unawareness of water currents or water depth, and being near water when drinking alcohol or using drugs.
+To protect your teen from drowning, AAP offers the following tips:

-Insist that your adolescent always swim with a buddy.
+Insist that your teen always swim with a buddy.

-Encourage your adolescent to take swimming, diving, and water safety or rescue classes to give him or her the skills needed to swim and dive safely.
-These classes may also prevent your adolescent from acting recklessly.
+Encourage your teen to take swimming, diving, and water safety or rescue classes to give him or her the skills needed to swim and dive safely.
+These classes may also prevent your teen from acting recklessly.

-Teach your adolescent never to swim or dive while under the influence of alcohol or drugs.
+Teach your teen never to swim or dive while under the influence of alcohol or drugs.

-Make sure your adolescent checks the depth of the water before diving.
+Make sure your teen checks the depth of the water before diving.

 The University of Chicago Medicine